kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 ### buildCurve

 Builds a new constant product curve.
-Does the math for you.
+This function does the math for you to create a curve structure based on percentage of supply on migration and migration quote threshold.

 #### Function